GetPageSpeed/wp-error-reporting-patch/README.md

 So the plugin:

 * keeps your logs cleaner
-* makes your Wordpress lines a few less lines of unnecessary code
+* makes your Wordpress run a few less lines of unnecessary code